citp/privacy-policy-historical/w/wn/wnm/wnmlive.com.md

 We may also share aggregated and/or anonymized data with others for their own uses.

 There are also a few ways we share your data in order to help enhance the service, and specifically drive user interaction.
-For instance, we may choose to use your user content (including your profile, posts, or photos) to market the Nearby Live service.
+For instance, we may choose to use your user content (including your profile, posts, or photos) to market the Nearby service.
 This could include, without limitation, screenshots for the App Store or promotional emails to current or potential users.

-Your data may also be accessed via our alternative client apps, such as the Tinder Live app on Windows Phones.

 |